ishanpranav/finc-2339-real-estate-capital-markets/src/assignment-2.md

 interest deduction, borrowers can afford smaller mortgage payments for the same income and budget levels.

-Yes, going forward, the interst rate sensitivity of prepayments would increase.
+Yes, going forward, the interest rate sensitivity of prepayments would increase.
 With the deduction, borrowers are only exposed to a fraction of the change in interest rate (that is, the after-tax interest rate $r(1-\tau)$).
 Without the mortgage interest rate deduction, borrowers are completely exposed to fluctuations in the interest rate ($r$).
 As a result, they are more rate-sensitive and more motivated to change their prepayment behavior in response to changes in the interest rate.

+The long-run effect is that borrowers will take out smaller loans.
+In the long term, prepayment on smaller loans is less sensitive to interest rates than on larger ones, since the upfront fixed costs of refinancing are more likely to outweight the benefits.

 ## Short Question 3